Cyprus Joint Rescue Coordination Center: 2023 Sudan crisis

 The JRCC haδ played a pivotal role for incoming Britons who were evacuated from Sudan by Royal Air Force during the 2023 conflict in processing them and giving them temporary accommodation in the Republic of Cyprus under the national "ESTIA" plan until they were moved to RAF Akrotiri and repatriated to the United Kingdom.
-The Cypriot authorities were thanked for their help by the Secretary of State for Defence, Ben Wallace and later the British High Commissioner to Cyprus, Irfan-siddiq.
+The Cypriot authorities were thanked for their help by the Secretary of State for Defence, Ben Wallace and later the British High Commissioner to Cyprus, Irfan Siddiq.
 It also played a role in helping the evacuation and subsequent repatratiation of French and American citizens.

 Amalthea initiative

-As a result of the Gaza war which re-erupted on October 7 after a hamas led terrorist attack on Israel, due to the offensive in Gaza, it had become increasingly difficult to get aid into Palestinian territories.
+As a result of the Gaza war which re-erupted on October 7 after a Hamas-led terrorist attack on Israel, due to the offensive in Gaza, it had become increasingly difficult to get aid into Palestinian territories.
 As such, the Cypriot government proposed the Amalthea initiative, which was aid, starting from Larnaca port being sent to Gaza by sea.
+The operational concept of the corridor was designed inside JRCC Larnaca by then commander Costas Fitiris, who has been described as one of the architects of the national SAR plans and of Amalthea itself.

-After weeks of planning, it was approved of by the European Union, the United States and the UAE and began sending aid, with the first ship arriving on March 17.
+After weeks of planning, it was approved by the European Union, the United States and the UAE and began sending aid, with the first ship arriving on March 17.
 Both Ursula von der Leyen and Roberta Metsola visited the JRCC and thanked them for their work in co-ordinating the initiative.